Blushiva/CSS-Colors-and-Colored-Markers/README.md

  If you can, support them financially.
 Please Donate!!!

  Growing up as a poor kid I did not have access to technology and had to sneak time on my school computer.
 I had to fight tooth and nail to get by.
 I don't want others to suffer from lack of resources.
-Please, help change that, so that everyone has access to technology and that their lives can improve without struggling the way that I did.
-Just because one person stuggled doesn't mean others have to.
+Please help change that.
+Let's change the world by making sure that everyone has access to technology and that peoples lives can improve without struggling the way that I and others have.
+Just because one person stuggles doesn't mean others have to.
 If you can help, please do so.